 Call Us TODAY on 020 3588 4240

-Vacating tenants can be very a time-consuming process.
-If you’re a landlord and want your tenants to leave your property, you will have to abide by some strict measures.
-Not following the legalities, can mean you are guilty of illegally evicting your tenants.
+Vacating tenants can be a very time-consuming process.
+If you’re a landlord seeking an Accelerated Possession Order or need to manage an Eviction for Rent Arrears, you must follow strict legal measures.
+Not adhering to the legalities can result in being guilty of illegally evicting your tenants.

 Just at the moment, we are seeing a lot of landlords coming to us for eviction services, and when we review their paperwork it is not precise.
 This can lead to a problem in getting to the eviction stage so we are going to ask Charles Stevens of Shergroup Legal to guest blog for us on what he is seeing, and how to fix it.